vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

     }
 ```

 The most important change here is that `lock.tryLock()` has been moved inside a `try` block that has a `finally` condition that unlocks the lock.
 This is much better in that if the processing you do inside the lock fails and throws an exception the code still executes the `unlock()`.
 This substantially cuts down the risk of causing a thread to hold the lock indefinitely and bring our processing across the system to a halt.
-And if we call the propLock endpoint we'll get the same output as the simple lock.
+And if we call the `/propLock` endpoint we'll get the same output as the simple lock.

 Once we have this if we fire up our code and call our endpoint, everything should look the same.
 ![img](images/properLockOutput.png)